Best Fashion & Apparel PLM Software in 2026

 Techpacker does one thing and does it affordably: tech pack creation.
 For freelance designers, consultants, and very small teams that primarily need to create and share professional tech packs, it's an accessible entry point.
 The price is right, the setup is fast, and the learning curve is minimal.

 The trade-off is that Techpacker is not a full PLM.
 It's a tech pack tool.
 There's no production management, no inventory tracking, no wholesale module, and no supplier portal.
 If your needs grow beyond tech packs and basic specs, you'll outgrow Techpacker quickly and need to migrate to a more complete platform.
+We break down the trade-offs in our Kobo vs Techpacker comparison.

 Considerations